 Skip to main content

-Denver, Colorado Water Conservation Rebates (2025 Guide)
+Denver, Colorado Water Rebates

 Denver Water runs the Smart Lawn Program in partnership with Resource Central, providing a $750 subsidy for residential customers who convert a minimum of 200 square feet of lawn to water-wise, low-maintenance landscaping.
 Resource Central handles the contractor match and plant installation; Denver Water customers apply through the Resource Central waitlist.
 Slots are limited — the 2026 waitlist filled early in the year.
 The program recurs annually, so joining the list early gives you first access for the following season.